 Banff to Jasper by Bus

-If you don’t feel like driving the parkway or you’d rather ride as a passenger to watch out the window, there are tour operators that can drive you from Jasper to Banff or vice versa.
+If you don’t feel like driving the parkway or you’d rather ride as a passenger and watch out the window, tour operators can take you from Jasper to Banff or vice versa.

 Unfortunately there is no train service that connects Banff and Jasper.
 However there are a few Canadian Rockies train journeys that include the beautiful Icefields Parkway drive.